showmin/showmin/README.md

 - 👋 Hi, I’m @showmin
 - 👀 I’m interested in audio signal processing and machine learning.
 - 🌱 I’m currently learning Python.
-- Captain Teemo on duty!
+- 🎵 Captain Teemo on duty!
+Ready for music AI topics.

 <!---
 showmin/showmin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.